bd-j/prospector/doc/advanced.rst

 This can be done by making ``dumb_parameter`` fixed (``"isfree" = False``) and adding another key to the parameter description, ``"depends_on"``.
 The value of ``"depends_on"`` is a function which takes as arguments all the model parameters and returns the value of ``dumb_parameter``.
 For example:

 .. code-block:: python

 		def delogify(logtau=0, **extras):
 		    return 10**logtau

-could be used to set the value of ``tau`` using the sampling parameter ``logtau`` (i.e., sample in the log of a parameter, though setting a logarithmic prior is equivalent in terms of the posterior).
+could be used to set the value of ``tau`` using the free parameter ``logtau`` (i.e., sample in the log of a parameter, though setting a logarithmic prior is equivalent in terms of the posterior).

 This dependency function must take optional extra keywords (``**extras``) because the entire parameter dictionary will be passed to it.
 Then add another parameter ``smart_parameter`` to ``model_list`` that can vary (and upon which ``dumb_parameter`` depends).
+In this eample that new free parameter would be ``logtau``.

 This pattern can also be used to tie arbitrary parameters together (e.g. gas-phase and stellar metallicity) while still allowing them to vary.
-A parameter may depend on multiple other parameters, and several parameters may depend on a single other parameter.
+A parameter may depend on multiple other (free or fixed) parameters, and multiple parameters may depend on a single other (free or fixed) parameter.

+**Note.**
-It is important that any parameter with the ``"depends_on"`` key is fixed.
+It is important that any parameter with the ``"depends_on"`` key present is a fixed parameter.
-For portability and easy reconstruction of the model is important that the ``depends_on`` function be defined within the parameter file.
+For portability and easy reconstruction of the model it is important that the ``depends_on`` function be defined within the parameter file.

 User defined models
 -------------------